charliecalvert/elven-node-tools/README.md

 No matter how simple the commands, it is almost always worth taking a moment to create some bash scripts to automate the process.
 Here are three and half scripts that I find useful.
 They take a moment to setup, but they are very useful.

+It:

+- creates a service file
+- modifies package.json to insert a start-service property
+- sets the port you will run on
+- starts the service
+- checks if the service is really running

 ## modify-service-directory

 This script can change the name of the directory in your service file.
 For instance, if you want to change references to **bcuser** to reference **ubuntu** then use these scripts.